-The sensitivities to octant degeneracy are relatively weak and below $3\sigma$ for almost whole range of $\theta_{23}$ for P2O and Upgraded P2O experiments.
-DUNE and P2SO experiments are more significant to octant of $\theta_{23}$.
-One can easily observe deterioration in octant sensitivity with only FD for all the experiments after including sterile neutrino to standard three flavor scenario.
-Another crucial observation is contribution of ND in each experiment.
-As discussed earlier ND is more important for analysis of sterile neutrino.
+The sensitivities to octant degeneracy are relatively weak and below $3\sigma$ for almost whole range of $\theta_{23}$ for P2O experiment, hence not shown in the figure.
+The Upgraded P2O experiment has some octant sensitivity above 3$\sigma$ only in standard interaction case, while no such sensitivity is obtained for sterile neutrino.
+DUNE and P2SO experiments are more sensitive to octant of $\theta_{23}$.
+One can easily observe deterioration in octant sensitivity with only FD for all the experiments after including the sterile neutrino to the standard three flavor scenario.
+Another crucial observation is related to the contribution of ND in each experiment.
+As discussed earlier, ND is more important for analysis of sterile neutrino.
 Hence, inclusion of ND to FD in each experiment enhances the sensitivity significantly.
-But for P2SO experiment (solid magenta curve ) there is notable increment in $\chi^2_{\rm min}$ values for LO region, while for HO region no such change in sensitivity after including ND to FD compared to only FD.
+But for P2SO experiment ( blue band) there is notable increment in region for LO, while for HO region no such change in sensitivity is observed after including ND to FD as compared to only FD.
 In order to understand this anomalous result from P2SO, we have calculated the values of different oscillation parameters at the minimum $\chi^2_{\rm min}$ values corresponding to $\theta_{23}$ in LO and HO regions.
-Interestingly, for $\theta_{23}$ in LO we observed that the parameters $\theta_{34}$ and $\delta_{34}$ are more constrained in FD+ND compared to only FD.
-No such observation for HO.
+Interestingly for $\theta_{23}$ in LO, we observed that the parameters $\theta_{34}$ and $\delta_{34}$ are more constrained in FD+ND compared to only FD.
+No such observations are found for HO.
 For further clarification we have removed the dependency on $\theta_{34}$ and $\delta_{34}$ by assuming their values to be zero and obtained no such anomalous octant sensitivities.
 This implies the fact that there exists some degeneracies involving the sterile parameters $\theta_{34}$ and $\delta_{34}$.
 As a result for LO, both $\theta_{34}$ and $\delta_{34}$ are unconstrained with only FD.
 ND helps to tightly constrain these parameters in LO regions.
-FD is quite effective to constrain $\theta_{34}$ and $\delta_{34}$ in HO regions and hence observed no such effect of ND in HO regions.
+FD is quite effective to constrain $\theta_{34}$ and $\delta_{34}$ in HO region and hence we observed no such effect for ND in HO region.